-If your facility generates spent batteries (excluding lead-acid batteries), mercury-containing equipment, universal waste lamps (e.g.: fluorescent tubes), or excess pesticides, it is subject to the universal waste requirements outlined in 40 CFR 273 - Standards for Universal Waste Management.
+If your facility generates spent Universal Waste - Batteries (excluding lead-acid batteries), Universal Waste - Mercury Containing Equipment, Universal Waste - Lamps (e.g.: fluorescent tubes), non-empty Universal Waste - Aerosol Cans or excess Universal Waste - Pesticides, it is subject to the universal waste requirements outlined in 40 CFR 273 - Standards for Universal Waste Management.

 If your facility generates used oil, collects and markets, and/or burns used oil, it is subject to compliance with 40 CFR 279 – Standards for the Management of Used Oil.
 See if this regulation applies to you, and if so, the requirements for storage, recycling, recordkeeping and disposal.